mdcourse/mdcourse.github.io/docs/source/chapters/chapter1.rst

 .. container:: justify

-    If everything is working just fine, two folders named *md-output/* and *mc-output/* must have been created.
+    If everything is working well two folders named *md-output/* and *mc-output/* must have been created, and no error message should appear.